nus-cs2103-AY2324S1/tp/docs/team/cleon2.md

 ### Project: LoveBook

-LoveBook, is a dating-focused address book application, revolving around providing users with a convenient and an enjoyable tool to enhance their dating experiences.
+LoveBook, is a dating-focused height book application, revolving around providing users with a convenient and an enjoyable tool to enhance their dating experiences.
 Featuring user profile management, date organisation, compatibility ranking, and customizable filtering options, LoveBook enhances the efficiency and effectiveness of your online dating journey.